lincc-frameworks/python-project-template/docs/index.rst

 We think it's really neat, and we hope you do to!

+If you find it useful, or have any questions or concerns when using the template, please :doc:`/source/contact`

 .. important::
    These instructions assume you are using ``copier`` version 8.0 or newer.
 Some features may not be available in older versions.